TSP Hardship Withdrawal Requirements and Pros & Cons

 Again, your situation is unique, and you should treat it that way, but here are some times when hardship withdrawals may make less sense or be ill-advised:

-• If you are younger than 59-½ years old and would lose an additional 10 percent of the withdrawal in penalties.
+• If you are younger than 59-½ years old and would lose an additional 10% of the withdrawal in penalties

-Weigh your options carefully and look at your individual needs, both current and future, as you make this decision.
+As you make this decision, weigh your options carefully and consider your individual needs, both current and future.

 Is a Hardship Withdrawal Worth It?